 All of our workshops are designed for a maximum of 30 students with a duration of one and a half to two hours.
-The two workshops that are an exception to this are the LEGO® Robolab which is a full day workshop and Legendary Little BitsTM that has the option to be a full-day session.
+The exception to this is our full-day workshops which are noted below.

 Each workshop is linked to Ontario curriculum expectations and offers your class the opportunity to experience STEM in a new & engaging way.
 If there is a topic that you do not see covered through our workshops, please email us at firstname.lastname@example.org and we will do our best to accommodate what your students are learning in class.